 Jay Park

-Graduate Student
+PhD Student

 Bio

-Ultimately, Jay aims to develop adaptive interventions that provide timely support, reduce the risk of relapse, and promote long-term recovery.
+His research focuses on addiction and sleep, exploring real-world behavioral, contextual, and physiological dynamics.
+He aims to contribute to the development of adaptive interventions that provide context-sensitive support, reduce the risk of relapse, and promote long-term recovery.

 Interests